-When you signup for a Circle Business Account, you automatically get a master wallet (which you can query using the get configuration endpoint).
+When you signup for a Circle Account, you automatically get a master wallet (which you can query using the get configuration endpoint).
 You can subsequently create as many additional wallets as you wish using the create wallet endpoint.

 Wallets have balances.
 Each wallet hosted with Circle can hold balances in multiple currencies - however currently only

 USD is supported.

 Wallets are the destination for settlement of payments processed via the Payments API.
 You are able to transfer funds across hosted wallets.
 You are also able send funds from a wallet to external blockchain destinations.
 Similarly, you can have a wallet receive funds from external blockchain sources.